RamParameswaran/energyaustralia-coding-test/README.md

 $ make start        # Run the container containing your local python server
 ```

-If everything works, you should see the swagger documentation [here](http://127.0.0.1:3000/apidocs/).
+If everything works, you should see the swagger documentation [here](http://localhost:8000/apidocs/).

 The API runs locally on docker containers.

 Server logs are logged to `./server.log`.

+Note - you can change the data API base_url by setting the "DATA_API_BASE_URL" environment variable in the `environment.env` file.

 ## Commands